doz/attr_ability/README.md

 * CanCan is de facto standard for authorization, no reason to invent new format for defining abilities.
 * Everything which is not explicitly allowed is forbidden.
 * There must be easy way to gain full access to model (e.g. from console or seeds).
-* Model must not know nothing about user roles that have access to it.
+* Model must know nothing about user roles that have access to it.

 ## Installation